Find out what causes food poisoning and why it can be fatal.

 The case study also mentioned that certain strains of food poisoning organisms can cause mitochondrial damage – which is to your DNA itself!
 On top of that fulminant hepatic failure, or liver damage, is also one of the most feared complications that can ensue.

-Jaclyn Reutens, a dietician at Aptima Nutrition, also shared more about how someone dies from food poisoning.
+Jaclyn Reutens, a dietitian at Aptima Nutrition & Sports Consultants, shared more about how someone dies from food poisoning.

 “Some of the bacteria range from salmonella to e-coli,” she reveals, adding: “Generally people don’t get hit that hard from salmonella – in more advanced cases when the bacteria enters the intestinal tract and gets into the bloodstream, they’ll then need antibiotics urgently.
 The symptoms range from abdominal cramps, bloody stool, nausea, and vomiting for an extended period.”